influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/_index.md

 When using multiple retention policies, each is its own bucket.

 Flux's `from()` function, which defines an InfluxDB data source, requires a `bucket` parameter.
-With using Flux with InfluxDB v1.x, use the following bucket naming convention which combines the database name and retention policy into a single bucket name:
+When using Flux with InfluxDB v1.x, use the following bucket naming convention which combines the database name and retention policy into a single bucket name:

 _**InfluxDB v1.x bucket naming convention**_